 President Bush said he would reject any calls for setting a timetable for the withdrawal of U.S. troops.
 He spoke to the press after meeting with advisers from the Iraq Study Group.

-In other news on Iraq, the U.S. Supreme Court has refused to intervene in the case of Muhammad Munaf — the U.S. citizen who is facing a death sentence in Iraq.
+In other news on Iraq, the U.S. Supreme Court has refused to intervene in the case of Mohammad Munaf—the U.S. citizen who is facing a death sentence in Iraq.
 He was sentenced on charges of kidnapping three Romanian journalists.
 Munaf was unable to hear or challenge the evidence against him.
-His lawyers say the judge had been prepared to dismiss the case until two US military officials intervened and told the judge to hand him the death penalty.
+His lawyers say the judge had been prepared to dismiss the case until two U.S. military officials intervened and told the judge to hand him the death penalty.
 The Supreme Court gave no explanation for its order Monday denying Munaf’s request.

 Meanwhile in London, British Prime Minister Tony Blair gave a major address on the Middle East.
 He said the answer to Iraq lies not only in Iraq itself, but outside it.
 Blair broke with President Bush and advocated for building up a "new partnership" with Iran to help calm the violence in Iraq.
 He said steps must be taken throughout the Middle East.

-In news from Capitol Hill, Nancy Pelosi is being criticized for endorsing Congressman John Murtha to become the new Majority leader in the House.
-The watchdog group Citizens for Responsibility and Ethics in Washington described Murtha as one of the most unethical members of Congress in part because he recently blocked proposed changes to ethics rules.
+In news from Capitol Hill, Nancy Pelosi is being criticized for endorsing Congressmember John Murtha to become the new majority leader in the House.
+The watchdog group Citizens for Responsibility and Ethics in Washington described Murtha as one of the most unethical members of Congress, in part because he recently blocked proposed changes to ethics rules.